hypeJunction/Elgg3-hypeEmbed/readme.md

 Create a folder in your dataroot `/embed/` and place your image files in there, flush the caches, and you will see your images in the Assets tab of the embed lightbox window.

+## Acknowledgements

+* Upgrade for Elgg 2.3 has been sponsored by ApostleTree, LLC